-Proper human action in the context of Covid totalitarianism -- Sott.net
+Proper Human Action in The Context of Covid Totalitarianism -- Sott.net

 We should remember that the covid regime came on the heels of an already advanced illiberalism, as seen in the censorship, the onslaught of non-stop propaganda, the proliferation of doublespeak, the endless gaslighting, the political witch-hunts, and the cancellation rituals reminiscent of the Chinese Cultural Revolution and the Stalinist purges.

-The methods have been amplified under the covid regime, to a breath-taking effect.
+The methods have been amplified under the covid regime, to breath-taking effect.

 Now, we not only have cultural and political but also scientific and medical cancellation.
 In fact, open scientific inquiry has been deemed verboten, deviationism from "The Science," a new medical Lysenkoism promoted by covid cult leaders.
 "Deviant" academics, scientists, doctors, and the all the unvaccinated are falsely blamed, vilified, isolated, shamed, and punished.
 The purges are sustained by relentless propaganda.